dhagmann/deliberation-assets/projects/volvovsky_reputation/chose_to_hire_agent_no.md

 ![purchase image](projects/volvovsky_reputation/Tangram_A6.jpg)

-Since you can't travel to the gallery, you need to decide whether to pay an agent **50 points** to purchase the art for you or to forgo the opportunity.
+Since you can't travel to the gallery, you need to decide whether to pay an agent **50 points** from your current earnings to purchase the art for you or to forgo the opportunity.

 _This is a training round, so the agent will be played by a bot:_